An Outlook on Legal Technology: Services, Software, and Trends

 Increased Convenience for Lawyers and Clients

 More tech often means more conveniences.
-Legal technology has made it much easier for lawyers and clients to get things done and keep legal matters moving along smoothly.
-For example, e-signatures eliminate the need to mail or scan a physical document that requires a signature, and video conferencing means that lawyers and clients can meet without having to commute.
+The legal technology law firm focuses on making things easier for lawyers and clients to get things done and keep legal matters moving along smoothly.
+For example, legal e-signature software eliminates the need to mail or scan a physical document that requires a signature, and video conferencing means that lawyers and clients can meet without having to commute.

 Technologies like Slack and Google Docs have been available as collaboration tools for businesses for years, but it’s only recently that increased moves to AFA pricing structures have encouraged legal professionals to collaborate more and more on things like pricing.
 In North America, client demand for law firms with some sort of AFA pricing model increased by 28% in the last year.